geeksareforlife/wandering-wolves/content/entries/2020-08-06-finding-yeth.md

   - 2020-08-06
 ---

 Last night happened extremely quickly.
 Almost as soon as dusk fell three large otherworldly hounds fell upon the house.
-Together we managed to fight them off, but as the last one feel we heard a scream from the house - {{< npc "Athon Cabell" "Athon" >}} had been knocked unconscious and {{< npc "Henry Cabell" "Henry" >}} had been taken out through the side door and into the forest. {{< npc "Katrin Cabell" "Katrin" >}} had not seen who did it, but {{< npc "Berry Staypell" "Berry" >}} the housekeeper is also missing.
+Together we managed to fight them off, but as the last one feel we heard a scream from the house - {{< npc "Athon Cabell" "Athon" >}} had been knocked unconscious and {{< npc "Henry Cabell" "Henry" >}} had been taken out through the side door and into the forest.<!--more--> {{< npc "Katrin Cabell" "Katrin" >}} had not seen who did it, but {{< npc "Berry Staypell" "Berry" >}} the housekeeper is also missing.
 We took off into the forest, tracking footprints.

 The tracks lead us a short distance to a low stone building - the Cabell family tomb.
 Down in the tomb we found Berry, who was scrawling runes on the wall and performing a rite of some sort.
 Henry was a short distance away from her.
 We got her attention and she told us that she was {{< npc "Yeth" >}}, and produced the contract that Richard Cabell, Athon's ancestor, had signed 400 years ago.
 It appeared iron-clad, and is pasted below.